Metropolis Meets Afrofuturism: The Genius of Janelle Monáe

 Recent Comments

+- Valentin D. Ivanov on Watch a New Trailer for the Final Season of The Man in the High Castle 1 hour ago

+- Colin R on “No, you move” — Captain America: Civil War 2 hours ago

-- markmaverik on Mackenzie Davis and Himesh Patel Will Headline HBO Max’s Station Eleven 1 min ago
+- PetarB on Mackenzie Davis and Himesh Patel Will Headline HBO Max’s Station Eleven 2 hours ago

-- tom henderson on The 10 Best Comics Written by Alan Moore 16 mins ago

-- LadyBelaine on Jade Bartlett Will Reportedly Write Doctor Strange in the Multiverse of Madness 18 mins ago

-- CW on Paul Dano Cast as Riddler for The Batman, Jonah Hill Drops Out 34 mins ago

-- ChristopherLBennett on Paul Dano Cast as Riddler for The Batman, Jonah Hill Drops Out 44 mins ago
+- ChristopherLBennett on “No, you move” — Captain America: Civil War 3 hours ago

+- Lisamarie on “No, you move” — Captain America: Civil War 3 hours ago

-- Sarah on “No, you move” — Captain America: Civil War 54 mins ago
+- Eduardo Jencarelli on “No, you move” — Captain America: Civil War 3 hours ago

-- ChristopherLBennett on Star Trek The Original Series Rewatch: “The Omega Glory” 1 hour ago

-- Sunspear on Paul Dano Cast as Riddler for The Batman, Jonah Hill Drops Out 1 hour ago